Head to Sonoma Valley for Wine Country Family Fun

 The Sonoma Overlook Trail offers an easy hike with amazing views of the Sonoma Valley.
 Make sure to pick up a brochure that highlights the different plants and animals that you might see on your hike.
 Learn more about the Sonoma Overlook Trail.

-Morton's Warm Springs near Glen Ellen has been a family destination for 70 years.
-With two natural mineral pools, a creek, a baby pool, a spacious lawn, picnic sites, and sports areas, it's a perfect place to swim and spend a day in the sun.
+Morton's Warm Springs near Glen Ellen has been a family destination since 1946.
+With two natural mineral pools, a creek, a baby pool, a spacious lawn, picnic sites, sports areas, and a café offering organic and locally sourced family-friendly fare, it's a perfect place to swim and spend a day in the sun.
 Read more.

 One weekend a month the Sonoma Valley Airport becomes a free museum of aviation history!
 On display days, owners allow visitors to check out their vintage and veteran aircraft.
 You can see anything from famous World War II-era P-51 Mustang and P-40 Warhawk fighters to a variety of biplanes and civil aircraft from the 1920s, '30s, and '40s.
 Learn more about Sonoma Valley Airport Display Days.

 Watching a vintage car race at Sonoma Raceway is always a thrilling experience for both kids and adults.
 Experience famous makes from the 1950s, '60s, and '70s like Ferrari, Porsche, MG, Alfa Romeo, Jaguar, and Triumph.
 Many car owners will even let kids sit in their cars—perfect photo ops!
 Read more about it here.

 Quarryhill Botanical Garden, an amazing showcase of Asian plants, is a delightful place to spend an afternoon.
 Explore the garden's 25 acres of pathways, ponds, waterfalls, and more.
 It's a wonderful place to visit at any time of year.